R3bzya/action-wrapper/README.md

 ## Available classes

-When you need to wrap some actions, and you don't have to create a new action class use the `FluentAction` class.
+When you need to wrap up some actions, and you don't want to create a new class for the action, use the `FluentAction` class.
-You can make a new instance with the `wrapper` function.
+You can create a new instance using the `wrapper` function.

 > ***Note:*** The FluentAction class has [extended methods](#extended-methods).
 >